Below are frequently asked questions (FAQs) that cover a wide range of

 Regardless of payer type (carrier or TPA) the requirement for reporting data for

-both self-insured and fully insured businesses has been expanded as follows:
+both self-insured and fully insured businesses is as follows:

 - All insurers covering New Hampshire residents must submit claims data for those